picturae/chars-and-chunks/README.md

         char: 'Backspace',
         context: this,
         callback: function logF () {console.log('Backspace pressed')},
-        comment: 'Prints "Backspace pressed" in the console' }, {
+        description: 'Prints "Backspace pressed" in the console' }, {
         char: ['+', '='],
         context: 'canvas',
         callback: function logZoom () {console.log('zoom in')},
-        comment: 'Zoom in'
+        description: 'Zoom in'
     })

 When the controller or the element is destroyed, the function returned when registering